Health Technology Building (HT), Room 120

-This course is designed to formalize the clinical judgments, knowledge and skills necessary in safe, registered nurse practice.
-Faculty/Clinical Teaching Association/Student Triad Model provides a context that allows the student to experience the nursing work world in a selected setting, balancing demands of job and lifelong learner.
-Analysis and reflection throughout the clinical experience provide the student with evaluate criteria against which they can judge their own performance and develop a practice framework.
+Examines the clinical judgments, knowledge and skills necessary in safe, registered nurse practice.
+Uses a Faculty/Clinical Teaching Association/Student Triad Model to provide a context that allows the student to experience the nursing role in a selected setting, balancing demands of professional nursing and lifelong learner.
+Through analysis and reflection throughout the clinical experience, provides the student with evaluative criteria against which they can judge their own performance and develop a practice framework.
 Includes seminar, self-directed study and clinical experience.
 Prerequisite: NRS 222.

 NRS 230.
 Clinical Pharmacology I. 3 Credits.

-This course introduces the theoretical background that enables students to provide safe and effective care related to drugs and natural products to persons throughout the lifespan.
-It includes the foundational concepts of principles of pharmacology, nonopioid analgesics, and antibiotics, as well as additional classes of drugs.
-Students will learn to make selected clinical decisions in the context of nursing regarding using current, reliable sources of information, understanding of pharmacokinetics and pharmacodynamics, developmental physiologic considerations, monitoring and evaluating the effectiveness of drug therapy, teaching persons from diverse populations regarding safe and effective use of drugs and natural products, intervening to increase therapeutic benefits and reduce potential negative effects, and communicating appropriately with other health professionals regarding drug therapy.
+Introduces the theoretical background that enables students to provide safe and effective care related to drugs and natural products to persons throughout the lifespan.
+Includes the foundational concepts of principles of pharmacology, nonopioid analgesics, and antibiotics, as well as additional classes of drugs.
+Explores factors needed to make selected clinical decisions in the context of nursing regarding using current, reliable sources of information, understanding of pharmacokinetics and pharmacodynamics, considering developmental physiologic conditions, monitoring and evaluating the effectiveness of drug therapy, teaching persons from diverse populations regarding safe and effective use of drugs and natural products, intervening to increase therapeutic benefits and reduce potential negative effects, and communicating appropriately with other health professionals regarding drug therapy.
 Drugs are studied by therapeutic or pharmacological class using an organized framework.
 Prerequisite: BI 231, BI 232, BI 233, and BI 234 or equivalent.

 NRS 231.
 Clinical Pharmacology II.
 3 Credits.